DmitryEfimenko/ng-equalize-height/README.md

 ng-equalize-height
 ==============

-A directive that allows to make sure that chosen elements are of the same height.
+* A directive that allows to make sure that chosen elements are of the same height.
-Elements that need to have the same height do not need to be siblings.
+* Elements that need to have the same height do not need to be siblings.
-Directive recalculates heights when browser is resized.
+* Directive recalculates heights when browser is resized.
-There is also an option to force resize calculation via service call: `equalizeHeightService.equalizeHeights();`
+* There is also an option to force resize calculation via service call: `equalizeHeightService.equalizeHeights();`
+* No dependency on JQuery

 Example
 -------------